Detailed content of our market study

 Supermarkets: supermarkets buy their supplies from large central purchasing agencies.
 Examples include Galec for E.Leclerc and EMC Distribution for Casino.
 Traditional channel: meaning bakeries, tobacconists, kiosks, service stations, vending machines, specialist retailers, cinemas...
 Prices are often higher than in supermarkets, but the offer is more limited.
 Artisan confectioners : they produce regional specialities (***) and distribute their products via stores and/or distance selling.
 E-commerce: there are a number of pure players specializing in online confectionery sales, including ***bonbon.com and top-bonbon.com.
 They offer the same brands as supermarkets, but generally at lower prices.

-As supermarkets are an important channel for the sale of confectionery, it's useful to know who the players are:
+As supermarkets are a major channel for confectionery sales, it's useful to know who the players are:

 3.4 A highly concentrated sector with room for new players